csc-training/summerschool/gpu-hip/docs/02-streams.md

 # What is a stream?

-* A sequence of operations that execute in order on the GPU
+* A sequence of operations that are executed in order on the GPU
 * Operations in different streams may run concurrently if sufficient resources are available

 <small>